LindseySully/streaming-04-lindseysullivan/README.md

     - `-p 15672:15672` gives port access to RabbitMQ's web UI port
     - `-e RABBITMQ_DEFAULT_USER=myuser` sets the username for the RabbitMQ Admin Website
     - `-e RABBITMQ_DEFAULT_PASS=mypassword` sets the password for the RabbitMQ Admin Website

-#### Producer Setup
-To run the python programs in a docker container we will complete the following steps.
-1. Setup the docker-compose.yml to contain items for producer
-1. Set up the Dockerfile.producer
-    - A DockerFile is necessary in order to eventually create the image which will allow us to run the container.
-1. Run the following in the command line:
-    `docker build -t producer-image -f Dockerfile.producer .`
-    - This will direct Docker to the correct Dockerfile for the program

-#### Consumer Setup
-1. Setup the docker-compose.yml to contain items for producer
-1. Setup the Dockerfile.consumer
-1. Run the following in the command line:
-    `docker build -t consumer-image -f Dockerfile.consumer .`

 ### Troubleshooting Tips:
 - Docker may have issues with the docker run code; this can be troubleshooted in the terminal with the following: